Pixelikas/Late-Cretaceous/README.md

 # LateCretaceous
-Text-game developed using TWINE for Introduction to Game Design discipline, Game Design course.
+Text-game developed using TWINE for Introduction to Game Design discipline, Game Design course.<br><br>
-The game was originally published on the link bellow: https://univali-led.gitlab.io/jogos-texto/
+The game was originally published on the link bellow:<br>
+https://univali-led.gitlab.io/jogos-texto/